PSLmodels/ParamTools/CONTRIBUTING.md

 Contributions
 ------------------------------
 Contributions are welcome!
-Open a PR with your changes (and tests to go along with them!).
+Open a [PR][2] with your changes (and tests to go along with them!).
 In this PR describe what your change does and link to any relevant issues.

 Feature Requests
 ----------------------------------